ocrmypdf/OCRmyPDF/README.rst

    -  or if requested oversamples the images before OCRing so as to get better results

+-  When possible, copies input images directly to output without transcoding them, to preserve image quality
+-  Keeps file size about the same
 -  If requested deskews and/or cleans the image before performing OCR
 -  Validates input and output files
 -  Provides debug mode to enable easy verification of the OCR results